 Can I Sue for Eye or Vision Problems After an Accident?

 The consequences of an eye injury or impaired vision are considerable, taking a toll on an accident victim’s quality of life and ability to care for themselves and earn a living.
 If you suffered vision problems after an accident someone else caused, you have a legal right to sue them to recover compensation.
-If you work with an experienced vision loss attorney, they may be able to reach a settlement agreement with the at-fault party or their insurer so the stress and hassle of a lawsuit can be avoided.
+If you work with an experienced Phoenix personal injury lawyer, they may be able to reach a settlement agreement with the at-fault party or their insurer so the stress and hassle of a lawsuit can be avoided.

 If you suffered vision loss or eye problems because of a workplace accident, you could be entitled to benefits through your employer’s workers’ compensation policy.
 Workers’ compensation covers medical expenses and replaces part of your lost income while you cannot work.
 It also provides disability benefits if your vision is not expected to improve.
 If your eye injury occurred in the workplace but was caused by someone other than your employer, such as a contractor or defective equipment manufacturer, you could seek additional compensation through a personal injury claim against that person.